 Infectious disease is caused by certain microorganisms called pathogens and leads to infections.
 These can be spread from one person to another hence are also called communicable disease.
 For example cholera, malaria, chicken pox.

 Non-infectious are non-communicable diseases and caused by a variety of reasons.
 Some of the reasons for the non-infectious disease are genetics, nutritional deficiency, age and sex of the individual and so on.
 Examples include cancer, diabetes, and hypertension.

 There are various disease-causing agents ranging from bacteria and viruses to protozoa and worms.
 These are collectively known as pathogens.
 These agents enter the body directly or through some vector/agents like mosquitoes.
 They cause infectious chronic disease.
 Then, there are prions, these are basically proteins that are folded the wrong way and tend to cause some very serious illness.
 These are not infectious in the usual way, but can be spread by consumption of meat tainted by these proteins.
 Creutzfeldt-Jakob disease is such a disease caused by prions and is almost always fatal.

 Some diseases are transmitted through some sources like contaminated food, water, and air.
 The chronic disease like AIDS is transmitted through blood transfusions, sexual intercourse, by sharing injection needles, even from mother to child by breastfeeding.
 Based on transmitting agents, a disease can either be air-borne or water-borne or food-borne.

 Whether the disease is acute or chronic, contagious or non-contagious, viral or bacterial in nature.
 They always induce an uncomfortable feeling in the body.
 And our daily routine gets disturbed as well.
 Hence, it is said that- “Prevention is better than cure”.

-To know more about disease and causes, visit Byju’s.
+To know more about communicable and non communicable diseases, visit BYJU’s.